l-d-s/lambda-repl/README.md

  ```

 `lambda-repl` uses normal-order reduction (left outermost) by
 default.
-To use applicative-order reduction (right innermost):
+Add the `-a` flag to use applicative-order reduction
+(right innermost):

 ```
 $ lambda-repl -a